Jesus College welcomes applicants as Organ Scholars to begin study as undergraduates in the following October.

-At present the Organ Scholars receive lessons from both Steven Grahl and Paul Spicer respectively, and are also encouraged to take up some singing lessons as offered to the choir by David Crown.
+At present the Organ Scholars receive lessons from Steven Grahl (organ) and Paul Spicer (conducting), and are also encouraged to take up some singing lessons as offered to the choir by David Crown.

 The College also pays for each Organ Scholar to have one attempt at each of the Associateship and Fellowship Examinations of the Royal College of Organists.